fbpx

 Fennel may relax IBS cramps

-As well as adding flavour to curries and sauces, fennel has traditionally been used to relax gas, cramps and bloating.
+As well as adding flavour to curries and sauces, fennel has traditionally been used to relax digestive gas, cramps and bloating.

 Grow your own IBS tea